 In a world filled with information and content overload, the average consumer is an expert at filtering out irrelevant and uninteresting content.
 So how can brands capture and keep their customer’s attention?
 Two words: Personalised Video.

-Over 70% of consumers say they only engage with personalized messaging, so personalization is a critical element of effective brand communications.
+Over 70% of consumers say they only engage with personalised messaging, so personalisation is a critical element of effective brand communications.
 When you combine it with a dynamic medium that’s entertaining and shareable, you’ve got a tool with amplified power.

-For some inspiration, we’ve rounded up 18 Personalized Video examples from a few of today’s top brands.
-And if you need more, browse through the dozens of other Personalized Video marketing examples in our gallery.
+For some inspiration, we’ve rounded up 18 Personalised Video examples from a few of today’s top brands.
+And if you need more, browse through the dozens of other Personalised Video marketing examples in our gallery.